Lagrangian Floer theory over integers: spherically positive symplectic manifolds: Sheaves of group-category

 \item Usually (but not always) the effectivity of the (finite) group $\Gamma_p$ action on $V_p$ is assumed when one defines the notion of a chart $(V_p,\Gamma_p,\psi_p)$ of an orbifold.
 On the other hand, there is no such assumptions for stacks.

 Note (\ref{A1.71.1}) is the same formula as the first formula of Definition \ref{A1.5} (ii) in the definition of Kuranishi structure.
 In Definition \ref{A1.5} (ii) we assumed only the {\it existence} of $\gamma_{pqr}$.
 Namely it is not a part of the structure.
 Also the formula corresponding to (\ref{A1.71.2}) is not in Definition \ref{A1.5}.
 On the other hand, in Definition \ref{A1.70} we include $\gamma_{ijk}$ as a part of the structure.
+(Note in Definition \ref{A1.70}, $\gamma^{\alpha}_{ijk}$ may depend on the connected component $\alpha$.
+Here $V_p \cap V_q \cap V_r$ is connected since we assume our cover is a good cover.)

 Actually, in the situation of Definition \ref{A1.5} where the $\Gamma_p$ action is assumed to be effective, the element $\gamma_{pqr}$ satisfying Definition \ref{A1.5} (ii) is unique if it exists.
 Moreover a formula corresponding to (\ref{A1.71.2}) can be proved.
 (Lemma \ref{A1.73}.)